Bair Hugger Device

 - Punitive damages, which punish the defendant for its grossly negligent behavior

-These are just a few examples.
-The value of your case depends on the effects of the infection or other condition related to the Bair Hugger device, and the severity of your injuries.
-Review your case with a lawyer for a personalized case evaluation.
+These are only a few examples.
+The value of your case is determined by the effect of the infection or other condition associated with the Bair Hugger device, and also the severity of your injuries.
+Review your case with an attorney for a personalized case examination.

 Am I eligible to file a claim against Bair Hugger therapy?